Charting application

 A charting application is a computer program that is used to create a graphical representation (a chart) based on some non-graphical data that is entered by a user, most often through a spreadsheet application, but also through a dedicated specific scientific application (such as through a symbolic mathematics computing system, or a proprietary data collection application), or using an online spreadsheet service.

+This type of application has been available for over three decades, as of 2026; Microsoft Works 4.0 was used for Windows 95.